How to Unlock the Netgear MR7400 / Nighthawk M7 Pro 5G Router (2026 Guide)

 Do you offer a refund if it doesn’t work?

 Yes.
 If we cannot complete the service on your specific MR7400, we issue a full refund.
-To date this has not happened on a unit that arrived in working condition.

 Can I do this myself?